occ-data/edc.occ-data.org/content/goes16/getdata.md

 [https://osdc.rcc.uchicago.edu/noaa-goes16](https://osdc.rcc.uchicago.edu/noaa-goes16)

+The current plan is to store a rolling 100 TB archive of GOES-16 data.
+At present data volumes we expect this to be an about 8 month rolling archive.

 This dataset is being generously hosted by The Research Computing Center (RCC) at the University of Chicago.

 The [Research Computing Center](https://rcc.uchicago.edu/), within the Office of the Executive Vice President for Research.
 Innovation, and National Laboratories, was created in early 2010 to provide the University of Chicago community a full-service high-performance computing (HPC) resources, including one of the top 500 HPC cluster, high-speed parallel storage, 3D HD visualization facilities, ready-to-use applications, domain computational scientists, and data-management strategies to researchers and students across all departments and divisions of the University.